DegreeMaster of Science in Nurse Anesthesia (M.S.N.A.)

 - CRNAs are qualified and permitted by state law or regulations to practice in every state in the nation.
 They provide anesthesia in collaboration with surgeons, anesthesiologists, podiatrists, dentists, and other healthcare professionals.

 The School of Nurse Anesthesia at the University of New England has been involved in nurse anesthesia education since 1970, serving as an academic affiliate for hospital-based certificate nurse anesthesia programs.
 In 1988, we initiated a program leading to the Master of Science in Nurse Anesthesia.
-In 1993, the UNE MSNA program became the sole authority of the education of nurse anesthesia students and the last hospital-based program in Maine closed.
+In 1993, the UNE MSNA program became the sole authority of the education of nurse anesthesia students when the last hospital-based program in Maine closed.

 With successful completion of the 27-month program, students are awarded a Master of Science degree in Nurse Anesthesia (MSNA).
 The graduate is then qualified to take the National Certifying Examination.
 Upon successful completion of the exam, the graduate becomes a Certified Registered Nurse Anesthetist qualified to practice in all 50 states.
 To date, 100 percent of our students have passed the certifying examination in their first-year post-graduation and 100 percent have successfully obtained employment.